Santa Fe, NM

 The 2017 Conference

 The Computational Social Science Society of the Americas

 |David Krakauer, Santa Fe Institute President and Professor of Complex Systems|

 |Scott E. Page, University of Michigan Professor and noted complexity author|

 You are invited to participate in CSS 2017, the annual Computational Social Science conference of the Computational Social Science Society of the Americas (CSSSA).
 The conference will be held at The Drury Plaza Hotel in Santa Fe, New Mexico, October 19-22, 2017.
 This is the same venue that delivered a great conference the past two years.
-Its adjacent to the historic central plaza at the center of Santa Fe.
+Its adjacent to the historic plaza at the center of Santa Fe.

 Computational Social Science (CSS) is a scientific discipline where computational methods, data analysis, and simulation models of social dynamics are employed to offer new insights into social phenomena beyond what is available with traditional social science methods.
 The CSS 2017 Conference will bring together international practitioners of CSS to present peer reviewed research using computational social science methods.

 The CSS 2017 program committee invites papers and posters concerning computational models of social phenomena.
 Models from all social science disciplines are welcomed.

 All submissions, including posters, will be subject to peer review.
 The Program Committee and conference organizers may request that submissions for papers be converted into posters, or vice versa, depending on scheduling and content.

 - Biological systems / metabolism / bioenergetics